 Is your Facebook profile job search ready?

 Even if you don’t intend to use Facebook’s job board, many recruiters use Facebook to find and research candidates.
-This post will help you build a better profile that is more likely to show up in search results.

 Where To Find Jobs On Facebook

 Technically, companies have been posting jobs on Facebook for awhile, either as targeted ads or on their careers page.
 And now there is a Facebook job board: https://www.facebook.com/jobs

 Based on an article on Recruiting Headlines, there are some things you need to understand about how this new functionality works.

 - The only way to apply to these types of jobs is through Facebook.

 - Facebook pre-populates the application form with information from your About profile.

 - You will have to enter all your employment history in your profile

 - Your application will pop up in the company’s Messenger chat box and it is up to them to respond to you.

 From here, each person reviewing applications will look at/evaluate different parts of your profile.